AlexsLemonade/scpca-downstream-analyses/additional-docs/command-line-options.md

 There we recommend modifying the `config/config.yaml` file manually.

 All of the parameters in the config file can also be modified at the command line by using the [`--config` flag](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).
-The below code is an example of running the Snakemake workflow using the project-specific parameters.
+The below code is an example of running the Snakemake workflow using the required project-specific parameters.

 ```
 snakemake --cores 2 \